The Genitive Case in German: 5 Uses You’ve Got to Know

 2. The genitive adjective endings

 Good news!
-The genitive adjective endings are the same as the dative adjective endings.
-All adjectives in this case end in -en.
+The genitive adjective endings are almost exactly the same as the dative adjective endings.
+Almost all adjectives in the genitive case end in -en.

 3. The genitive noun endings